-Big disappointment: Citicoline does not improve functional, cognitive status in patients with traumatic brain injuryNovember 20th, 2012 in Neuroscience /
+Big disappointment: Citicoline does not improve functional, cognitive status in patients with traumatic brain injuryNovember 20, 2012 in Medicine & Health / Neuroscience

 Although approved for use for treating traumatic brain injury (TBI) in nearly 60 countries, use of citicoline in a randomized trial that included more than 1,200 participants with TBI did not result in improvement in functional and cognitive status, according to a study appearing in the November 21 issue of JAMA.